tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-to-improve-your-tech.md

 Reading code is also a good way to improve your skills, head over to the frameworks you use the most and start digging around in the API, look at the example code.

-Read blogs of subject expert, study their code and techniques, if something is not clear don&#8217;t hesitate to leave a comment asking for some info or further explanation
+Read blogs of subject expert, study their code and techniques, if something is not clear don't hesitate to leave a comment asking for some info or further explanation

 ## Practice by doing katas